Our Barn

 A concrete foundation and numerous windows were added to the building, which is positioned to collect passive solar heat.
 To the barn a clerestory was added to its roof, bringing natural lighting to the inside space.
 Solar panels were added in August 2014 to provide electricity to the building.

-The rebuilt barn includes office space, library, program/assembly space, fiber room, art room, a large kitchen and work sheds.
+The rebuilt barn includes office space, library, program/assembly space, art room, a kitchen and work sheds.
 The barn is host to many groups.

 We have received the following awards for the building: